-Public programs and resources that help with food, housing, and transportation
+Public programs and resources that help with food, health care, housing, transportation, and utilities

 - Financial Assistance

 There are several options below to learn about a variety of financial assistance programs available to families in MN, including eligibility screening and application access.

 - Bridge to Benefits: learn about potential eligibility and next steps